nosas/blog/toonvision/classification/article.md

 ### Toon

-There are 11 number of animals:
+There are 11 unique animals:

 - bear
 - cat